Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Methodology

 \subsection{Factorial design of SP contexts}

-First, to ensure our LLM estimations are comparable with human data, we adopt the SP choice design from a human VOT study by \cite{calfee2001}.
-In this study, respondents are presented with 13 different alternatives and asked to rank them based on their preferences.
-The specific alternatives are presented in \Cref{tab:choices}.
-The alternatives differ on three attributes: travel time, travel cost, and an indicator of whether there are trucks on the road.
-The original study includes two choice sets that are very similar: while the costs and times in choice set 2 are 1.5 times higher than choice set 1, both sets scale their cost and time attributes similarly.
-More importantly, compared pairwise, the alternatives in two choice sets with the same index have the same cost-time ratio.
+First, we specify the choice settings and contexts.
+To ensure our LLM estimations are comparable with human data, we adopt the SP choice design from a human VOT study by \cite{calfee2001}.
+In this design, respondents who travel by car are asked to rank 13 travel alternatives based on their preferences, where each alternative is defined by its travel time, cost (in the form of toll), and truck presence.
+The specific alternatives of \cite{calfee2001} are detailed in choice package 1 of \Cref{tab:allchoices}.
+The original study included two distinct but related sets of choices: the second set has costs and times scaled up by a factor of 1.5, which preserves the cost-time ratios of corresponding alternatives.
 In our study, we utilize both choice sets.
-Throughout this paper, we use ``choice set'' to refer to the set of 13 alternatives and use ``choice package'' to refer to an entire design that includes two choice sets for clarity.
+For clarity, we use ``choice set'' to refer to the set of 13 alternatives and use ``choice package'' to refer to an entire design that includes two choice sets throughout this paper.

-In addition to the choice alternatives, human VOT is well-established to be correlated with travel context and socio-demographic factors, such as the travel purpose and the traveler's income \citep{meta2009,axhausen2004swiss,gunn2001,USDOT2016VTT}.
-Therefore, we incorporate six factors in our design: the choice setting, travel purpose, and four socio-demographic aspects.
-The socio-demographic aspects, income, sex, age, and highest educational background are selected due to their high relevance to the VOT and their common inclusion in survey data.
-Consequently, we employ a full factorial design with these factors to systematically investigate the LLM's VOT value and sensitivity in different contexts.
-For socio-demographic factors, we set the levels according to the 2023 historical income tables of households issued by the U.S. Census Bureau \citep{CensusBureau2023_HistIncomeHH}.
-The specific levels or categories of the factors included in this design are presented below in \Cref{tab:factor}.
+In addition to the choice alternatives, to effectively simulate a human traveler's perspective with the LLMs, we also specify its socio-demographic identity and the travel context, both of which are shown to be correlated with human travelers' VOT \citep{meta2009,axhausen2004swiss,gunn2001,USDOT2016VTT}.
+To capture their impacts, we incorporate six factors in our experiment design: the choice setting, travel purpose, and four socio-demographic aspects.
+The socio-demographic aspects, income, gender, age, and highest educational background are selected due to their high relevance to the VOT and their common inclusion in survey data.
+Consequently, we employ a full factorial design with these factors to systematically investigate the LLMs' VOT value and sensitivity in different contexts.
+The specific levels of the factors included in this design are presented below in \Cref{tab:factor}.
+Overall, this full factorial design results in 768 combinations, providing cases for a variety of personal identities and travel contexts to study LLM's behavioral sensitivity.

 { }